cBridges851/learning-f-sharp/LearningLog.md

 I completed the strings section of the tutorial.
 This looked at different types of strings, finding the length of one, getting an individual character, getting sections of a string, and using functions on a string.

 I am currently 33:42 into the video.

+## 23rd February 2021
+The loops section of the tutorial has been completed.
+This looked at while and for loops in F#, as well as other ways of iterating.
+This included using a range and pipelining, as well as using the reduce function to find the sum of numbers in a range.

+I am currently 38:38 into the video, and I also came across another video that intrigues me... https://www.youtube.com/watch?v=34C_7halqGw